gwoosoft/Blog/README.md

 # Blog

-Created by utilizing Node.js, JSS, Heroku, MongoDB(mongoose) using amazon AWS for data management, and ejs
+Created by utilizing Node.js, Heroku, MongoDB(mongoose) using amazon AWS for data management, and ejs

 New blog: https://enigmatic-badlands-45640.herokuapp.com/